What it takes to be a London Cabbie

 The Green Badge.

-The most efficient and widely adopted method of doing the Knowledge is by cruising the streets on a moped with a clipboard securely attached to the handlebars to hold your Blue Book runs, maps, and notes.
-Of course, the choice is entirely yours - some individuals prefer to use their cars, cycle, and even walk!
+The most efficient and widely adopted method of doing the Knowledge is by cruising the streets on a moped with a clipboard attached to the handlebars to hold your Blue Book runs, maps, and notes.
+Of course, the choice is yours—some prefer cars, bicycles, or even walking!

 The Yellow Badge: